What is polycythemia vera, and what are the symptoms?

 What causes polycythemia?

-Polycythemia can be commonly seen with conditions such as severe dehydration, vomiting, diarrhea, hyperventilation.
-There are several secondary causes of polycythemia, including congenital heart disease, tumors in the kidney, hydronephrosis (or fluid swelling of the kidney), hyperadrenocorticism (Cushing's disease), various types of organ tumors, and certain types of bone marrow cancer.
-Following a diagnosis of polycythemia, these secondary causes are explored and, if discovered, are treated.
+Polycythemia can commonly be seen with conditions such as severe dehydration, vomiting, diarrhea, and hyperventilation.
+There are several secondary causes of polycythemia, including congenital heart disease, tumors in the kidney, hydronephrosis (fluid swelling of the kidney), hyperadrenocorticism (Cushing's disease), various types of organ tumors, and certain types of bone marrow cancer.
+Following a diagnosis of polycythemia, these secondary causes are explored and treated.

-If, however, secondary causes of polycythemia are absent, then the diagnosis is polycythemia vera ('true' or primary polycythemia).
-The actual cause of this primary disease remains a mystery.
+If secondary causes of polycythemia are absent, then the diagnosis is polycythemia vera (“true” or primary polycythemia).
+The cause of this primary disease remains a mystery.

 Is there a treatment for polycythemia vera?